 Behind the Mission is a small shop where you can buy drinks and snacks from a smiling Rarámuri lady.
 Take them over to the nearby basketball court and escape from the sun in the shade for a bit.
 You may even get to watch some local youngsters shooting hoops – a fun insight into local valley life.

 The tranquil u-shaped Arareko Lake is set amongst fragrant pines and is a great spot for a picnic lunch.
 It’s not ‘spectacular’ as far as lakes go, but it’s peaceful and makes for a nice place to recover from your hike so far.
-After lunch, you could rent out a rowing boat for 60 pesos (£2.50 GBP) to paddle around the central island with its rock formations.
+After lunch, you could rent out a rowing boat to paddle around the central island with its rock formations.

 “Valley of the Monks” by railsnroots is licensed under CC BY NC

-If you get an early start you could hike another 5 km to Valle de los Monjes (Valley of the Monks).
-There’s an extra entrance fee of 15 pesos (£0.78).
+If you get an early start you could hike another 5 km to Valle de los Monjes (Valley of the Monks), which has a minimal extra entrance fee.
 Amusingly the Rarámuri actually called it Valle de Bisabirachi (Valley of the Erect Penises) because of its phallic rock formations.
 It was later renamed by the Spanish who thought Valley of the Monks was much more appropriate.
 If you don’t have the time or energy you could return early in the morning of day 3 (if you’re getting the late morning train).

 Dinner and Mariachis

 If you have more than one full day in Creel you could venture further afield.
 A multi-day Copper Canyon hike into the canyon with camping sounded like a great option.